madjar/blog/content/python/asyncio-scraper.rst

 To make it simple, there are two things you need to know about : coroutines and event loops.
-Coroutines are like functions, but they can be suspended or resume at certain points in the code.
+Coroutines are like functions, but they can be suspended or resumed at certain points in the code.
 This is used to pause a coroutine while it waits for an IO (an HTTP request, for example) and execute another one in the meantime.
 We use the ``yield from`` keyword to state that we want the return value of a coroutine.
-An event loop is used orchestrate the execution of the coroutines.
+An event loop is used to orchestrate the execution of the coroutines.

 There is much more to asyncio, but that's all we need to know for now.
 It might be a little unclear from know, so let's look at some code.